Call a plumber

 3. Water isn’t flowing correctly

 If the water pressure is poor or changes significantly around your home, this could become a problem for you.
-If the issue is localised to the shower or just one or two faucets, the treatment may consist of nothing more complicated than removing any mineral deposits that have collected in the fixture in question.
+If the issue is localized to the shower or just one or two faucets, the treatment may consist of nothing more complicated than removing any mineral deposits that have been collected in the fixture in question.
 On the other hand, widespread troubles with the flow of water can be a signal of a more major problem with the supply line.
 A plumber will be able to diagnose the problem and make the required repairs to bring your water pressure back to where it was before it was affected.

 4. Your pipes are frozen